 \section{Transfer Learning Scenarios}

-A naive way of fine-tuning is to simply initialize the network weights for a new speaker with the optimal parameters obtained from training on a (single-speaker) large source dataset.
-However once the number of source and target speakers are different, we cannot just copy the weights from the source model.
-Moreover, even in case of single-to-single speaker adaptation, simple fine-tuning will result in forgetting the source speaker, which doesn't allow us to improve source speaker's pronunciation in the target language.
-Therefore, in our setup we keep both the origin speaker and add the target speaker(s).
-In our experiments we use 20 minutes of data per each speaker.
+A naive way of fine-tuning is to initialize the network weights for a new speaker with the optimal parameters obtained from training on a (single-speaker) large source dataset.
+However, once the number of sources and target speakers is different, we cannot just copy the weights from the source model.
+Moreover, even in the case of single-to-single speaker adaptation, simple fine-tuning will result in forgetting the source speaker, which doesn't allow us to improve the source speaker's pronunciation in the target language.
+Therefore, we keep both the origin speaker and add the target speaker(s) in our setup.
+In our experiments, we use 20 minutes of data per speaker.
 You can listen to demo examples from here\footnote{\href{https://d872c.github.io/ICASSP-2021_TTS}{\url{https://d872c.github.io/ICASSP-2021_TTS}}}.